Oscar-winning actor Cuba Gooding Jr. pleads guilty to forcible touching

 New York judge finds Cuba Gooding Jr liable in rape accuser's civil lawsuit

-(Reporting by Kanishka Singh in Washington; Editing by Steve Gorman and Richard Chang)
+(Reporting by Kanishka Singh in Washington; Additional reporting by Jonathan Stempel in sNew York; Editing by Steve Gorman, Richard Chang & Shri Navaratnam)

 ((Kanishka.Singh@thomsonreuters.com; +12024508248;))